Let’s take a little spin from our traditional stuffed tomatoes. Try out our Quinoa Stuffed Roasted Tomatoes to really switch it up!

 For all my tomato lovers out there!
 Tomatoes are a great source of many vitamins and minerals.
 They are rich in a phytonutrient called lycopene that gives it the gorgeous color.
-Lycopene works as an antioxidant to protect against free radical damage.
-It has also been linked to lower risk for cancer, heart disease, and eye health.
 They are also high in vitamin C and vitamin A. The quinoa and black bean combo also offer a great source of plant based protein to help keep you satisfied throughout the whole day.

 Not only are these delicious, they are also super easy to make.
 First, start by slicing off the tops of the tomatoes.
 To de-seed, scoop out the pulp with a spoon for the best results.
 Leave about a ½ inch of the tomato for the shell.
 Once those babies are cleaned out, flip them upside down on a paper towel to drain.
 Here’s another pro tip: save the pulp to make in other recipes such as vegetable stocks, salsas, or sauces.